social-science-data-editors/guidance/FAQ.md

  - A citation has author, title, and a publisher, with optional other locators. (see [Chicago Manual of Style (subscription)](https://www.chicagomanualofstyle.org/book/ed17/part3/ch14/psec014.html) and [CMS Quick Guide on citations](https://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-2.html).

-Note that Chicago-style does not actually required the locator information - see the examples for "E-book" Kindle.
+Note that Chicago-style does not actually require the locator information - see the examples for "E-book" Kindle.

 > "Electronic content presented without formal ties to a publisher or sponsoring body has the authority equivalent to that of unpublished or self-published material in other media."